l0450/ProgramsInC/README.md

 # ProgramsInC #
-This repository presents a group of programs written in the C language during my studies in the Automation & Robotics course.
+This repository presents a group of programs written in the C language during my studies in the Automation Engineering & Robotics course.
 All the classes, functions, variables, and comments are in Polish, but in this README.md file, I will explain all the programs in English.
 The course name is "Introduction to Programming."

 ## Exercise 1 - Short multiplication formula ##